 How Far Back Insurers Will Look

-When You Should and Shouldn’t File a Claim
+When You Should and Shouldn’t File

 Since filing a claim can raise your rates, you may consider not filing one in some situations.
-The natural way of thinking is to just file a claim any time you get into an accident or damage your car.
+The natural way of thinking is to just file any time you get into an accident or damage your car.
 But this could end up costing you more money in the long run.
 You’ll want to decide whether it’s worth it to involve your insurance.

-When you should file a claim
+When you should file

 - You either never filed a claim or haven’t in a long time (three years or longer)